Exercise for WhiplashBy Sally Ann Quirke | Filed under: Whiplash

-"When should I exercise following my painful whiplash injury?"is a frequently asked question in my physiotherapy practice.
+“When should I exercise following my whiplash injury?” - it is a frequently asked question in my physiotherapy practice.

 Collars should be avoided where possible as they have a weakening effect in the long term.
 Again this is where you need expert advice with regard to appropriate exercises, so seek an expert local Physiotherapist opinion.